Chemical mapping of temperate sub-Neptune atmospheres: Constraining the deep-interior H2O/H2 using the atmospheric CO2/CH4: Introduction

 \section{Introduction}

-Sub-Neptune-sized planets larger than 1.6–1.8 \textit{R}${\oplus}$ generally have a volatile-rich envelope and are the most common types of planets detected so far.
-These planets are separated from super-Earth-sized planets by the radius valley near 1.8 \textit{R}${\oplus}$ \citep{fulton_california-kepler_2017, Fulton_2018, Van_Eylen_2018, Hardegree-Ullman_2019}.
-Despite their prevalence, our understanding of the envelope composition of sub-Neptunes is very limited due to the inherent envelope mass-metallicity degeneracy in their interior composition.
+Sub-Neptune-sized planets separated from super-Earth-sized planets by the radius valley near 1.8 \textit{R}${\oplus}$ generally have a volatile-rich envelope and are the most common types of planets detected so far \citep{fulton_california-kepler_2017, Fulton_2018, Van_Eylen_2018, Hardegree-Ullman_2019}.
+Despite their prevalence, our understanding of the interior composition of sub-Neptunes is very limited due to the inherent degeneracy in their interior structure composition.
 The radius and mass of sub-Neptunes can be explained by either (i) a massive, high-molecular-weight (e.g., \ce{H2O}) volatile layer or (ii) a lighter \ce{H2}/\ce{He}-dominated envelope on top of a rock/iron core \citep{Rogers_2010, Valencia_2010, Luque_2022}.

-For this reason, the precise characterization of the internal composition and chemical regimes of sub-Neptunes has become a growing interest from a formation and evolution perspective.
-This characterization might help discriminate among multiple pathways to form sub-Neptunes.
-For example, `\ce{H2O}-rich' sub-Neptunes are believed to form farther from their star, beyond the ice line, where they can efficiently accrete large amounts of water and volatiles in the form of solid material before migrating to their current close-in orbits \citep{Lambrechts-2014, Morbidelli-2015}.
-In contrast, `\ce{H2}-rich' sub-Neptunes with lower volatile content are thought to originate within the ice line, where volatiles are not present as ice and most of their mass is accumulated through the accretion of drifting rocky pebbles \citep{Johansen-2017}.
+For this reason, precise characterization of the internal composition and resulting chemistry of sub-Neptunes has become increasingly important from a formation and evolution perspective.
+This characterization might help distinguish between different pathways of sub-Neptune formation.
+For example, `\ce{H2O}-rich' sub-Neptunes are believed to form farther from their star, beyond the ice line, where they can efficiently accrete large amounts of water and volatiles in the form of solid material before migrating to their current close-in orbits \citep{Lambrechts-2014, Morbidelli-2015, Venturini_2020}.
+In contrast, `\ce{H2}-rich' sub-Neptunes with lower volatile content are thought to originate within the ice line, where volatiles are not present as ice, and most of their mass is accumulated through the accretion of drifting rocky pebbles \citep{Johansen-2017}.
 Therefore, determining the deep-interior \ce{H2O}/\ce{H2} ratio of sub-Neptunes spanning the radius valley is essential for enhancing our understanding of planetary formation and evolution.